Application of Whisper in Clinical Practice: the Post-Stroke Speech Assessment during a Naming Task: Results

 \subsection{Target Word Detection accuracy}

-Compared to baseline Whisper, fine-tuned models had a better performance on target word detection accuracy in both healthy and patient speech (Table \ref{accu}).
+Compared to baseline Whisper, fine-tuned models had a higher target word detection accuracy in both healthy and patient speech (Table \ref{accu}).
 For healthy speech, the best-performing model was the Small \textit{ft-h}, reaching an accuracy of 0.97.
 This increase in performance was due to the \textit{ft-h} model making noticeably fewer False Negative mistakes ($n=27$) compared to baseline Whisper ($n=496$).
-On the other hand, for patient speech, the best-performing models were the Small and Medium \textit{ft-hp}, reaching an accuracy of 0.92.
+For patient speech, the best-performing models were the Small and Medium \textit{ft-hp}, reaching an accuracy of 0.92.
 This model made fewer False Negative mistakes ($n=39$) than the Medium baseline model ($n=286$).
-However, Small and Medium \textit{ft-hp} models produced 2 False Positive mistakes, while the Small and Medium baseline Whisper only had 1 and 0 False Positive mistakes, respectively.
+However, Small and Medium \textit{ft-hp} models produced 2 False Positive mistakes, compared to 1 and 0 False Positive mistakes in Small and Medium baseline models, respectively.
 Overall, an improvement of up to 61\% and 51\% was observed for healthy and patient data, respectively.